Estimated reading time: 6 minutes

 Conclusion:

 By combining the power of RAG with a dedicated FAQ section, you can build a Spring AI chatbot that is both knowledgeable about a broad range of topics (through RAG) and efficient in answering common questions directly.
 This approach leads to a more robust, accurate, and user-friendly chatbot experience.
-Remember to adapt the code and configurations to your specific data sources and requirements, and experiment with similarity thresholds to optimize the performance of your FAQ retrieval.
+Remember to adapt the code and configurations to your specific data sources and requirements, and experiment with similarity thresholds to optimize the of your FAQ retrieval.